OfficeDev/office-js-docs-pr/docs/develop/read-and-write-data-to-the-active-selection-in-a-document-or-spreadsheet.md

 The anonymous function passed into the [setSelectedDataAsync](/javascript/api/office/office.document#setselecteddataasync-data--options--callback-) method as the _callback_ parameter is executed when the asynchronous call is completed.
 When you write data to the selection by using the **setSelectedDataAsync** method, the _asyncResult_ parameter of the callback provides access only to the status of the call, and to the [Error](/javascript/api/office/office.error) object if the call fails.

 > [!NOTE]
-> Starting with the release of the Excel 2013 SP1 and the corresponding build of Excel Online, you can now [set formatting when writing a table to the current selection](../excel/excel-add-ins-tables.md).
+> Starting with the release of the Excel 2013 SP1 and the corresponding build of Excel, you can now [set formatting when writing a table to the current selection](../excel/excel-add-ins-tables.md).

 ## Detect changes in the selection